With more people than ever before accessing the internet, the languages we see used on websites are starting to change.

 Consequences of Changes in Web Languages

-The future changes in languages used on the internet will permit a wider group of people than ever before to participate in the online world.
+The future changes in languages used on the internet will permit a wider group of people than ever before to participate in the online marketplace.

-One danger of increased interest in web translation is that website owners, thinking that internet language is generally not formal or complicated, will turn to automated computer translations for their websites.
-Although it’s true that website language translation is less complicated than something like a legal or medical document, using automated translation is still a huge mistake.
+One danger of this increased interest in web translation is that website owners, thinking that internet language is generally not formal or complicated, will turn to automated computer translations for their websites.
+Although it’s true that translating a website is less complicated than translation of legal or medical documents, using automated translation is still a huge mistake.

 Not only is automated translation largely unable to capture linguistic nuances, like idioms, it almost always results in confusing or downright unintelligible translation errors – even for the simplest phrases.
-Moving forward, its important that companies take the time to not only translate, but localize their website as well.
+Moving forward, its important that companies take the time to not only translate, but also localize their websites.

 Contact Accredited Language Services to find out how we can help you reach a wider, multilingual audience through website translation and localization.